 Gregory Graham is another small wonder that’ll leave you fighting the battle between living in the moment and snapping as many pictures as you can.
 They, too, offer those wide panoramas high up in the hills of California while you soak in the sun and sip on their grape varietals.
 Also, fret not.
 Even though this is a smaller winery, you can always have them ship your favorite home!

 Now, for your lodgings.
 Things tend to be a little more rustic up here.
 But, fear not.
-With the likes of Thorn Hill Vineyards Villa Suites, you’ll know you’re still in a California haven.
+With the likes of Thorn Hill Vineyards Villa Suites, one of the best California Wine Country hotels, you’ll know you’re in cloud nine.
 We would liken these accommodations to a Tuscan dream.
 With splashing fountains, mountain views, and marble counters that lead to bathtubs which seem like they were made for the gods, there’s little we can’t say about this spot.
 You can even go for the full-kitchen accommodations if you’re looking to slow things down and stay for a while.

 Next up, we have Skylark Shores Resort.
 Again, this is a little more down-home than some of our other cliffside retreats, but there’s nothing but ambiance here for the tried and true traveler.
 Actually, fishers love to come to this spot for a sweet retreat.
 The staff here is friendly and the views expand out over the most translucent lake.
 You’ll have everything you need right here, especially when you consider that bottle of Brassfield goodness you brought home for the night!